Tod Brown: Priesthood

-On May 1, 1963, Brown was ordained to the priesthood by Bishop Aloysius Joseph Willinger for the Diocese of Monterey-Fresno.
+On May 1, 1963, Brown was ordained to the priesthood by Bishop Aloysius Joseph Willinger at St. John Cathedral in Fresno, California, for the Diocese of Monterey-Fresno.
 During his priestly ministry, Brown served as a parochial vicar, pastor, chairman of the Divine Worship Commission, chairman and member of the Presbyteral Council and Priests Pension Committee, and member of the Diocesan Board of Education.
 He was chancellor, curial moderator, and vicar general of Monterey as well.

 Bishop of Boise

-On December 27, 1988, John Paul II appointed Brown as the sixth bishop of the Diocese of Boise.
-He was consecrated on April 3, 1989, by Archbishop William Levada, with Bishops Sylvester Treinen and Thaddeus Shubsda serving as co-consecrators bishops.
+On December 27, 1988, Pope John Paul II appointed Brown as the sixth bishop of Boise.
+He was consecrated at the Boise State University Pavilion on April 3, 1989, by Archbishop William Levada, with Bishops Sylvester Treinen and Thaddeus Shubsda serving as co-consecrators bishops.
 Brown assumed as his episcopal motto, "Come Lord Jesus" (Revelation 22:20).

-In February 1993, Brown revealed that James E. Worsley, a priest at Our Lady of the Rosary Parish in Caldwell, Idaho, had voluntarily left his post in that parish.
+In February 1993, Brown revealed that Revend James E. Worsley, a priest at Our Lady of the Rosary Parish in Caldwell, Idaho, had voluntarily left his post in that parish.
 In 1992, parishioner T.J.
-Hopper had accused Worsley of sexually abusing him over a five year period.
+Hopper had accused Worsley of sexually abusing him over a five-year period.
 The abuse started on a 1975 camping trip near Idaho City, Idaho.
 After Hicks' accusations, the diocese transferred Worsley to Our Lady Parish.

-In December 1993, Brown and the diocese of Boise were named in a lawsuit by two brothers who alleged sexual abuse by Luke Meunier, a priest serving in the diocese.
-The acts occurred in the 1970's when the boys were minors.
+In December 1993, Brown and the diocese were named in a lawsuit by two brothers who alleged sexual abuse by Luke Meunier, a priest serving in the diocese.
+The acts occurred in the 1970s when the boys were minors.
 Meunier had been previously caught in the act by diocese officials with other boys and been receiving counseling for pedophilia.
 In court, the diocese legal team successfully argued that since Meunier was actually incardinated, or under the supervision, of a Canadian diocese, the Diocese of Boise was not responsible for his acts.

 Bishop of Orange

-On June 30, 1998 John Paul II appointed Brown as the third bishop of the Diocese of Orange.
+On June 30, 1998, John Paul II appointed Brown as the third bishop of Orange.
 On December 4, 2004, Brown announced a $100 million legal settlement to 87 victims of sexual abuse in the diocese.
 At that time, it was the largest settlement of sexual abuse claims against the Catholic Church in US history.
 Brown was an active participant in the settlement negotiations.
-He made the following statement:I want to take this opportunity to again extend on behalf of the Diocese of Orange and myself, a sincere apology, a request for forgiveness and a heartfelt hope for reconciliation and healing.In a 2007 interview with the Orange County Register, Scott Hicks stated that in 1965 Brown, then a priest, sexually abused him several times when Hicks was a 12 year old at Our Lady of Perpetual Help Parish in Bakersfield, California.
+He made the following statement:I want to take this opportunity to again extend on behalf of the Diocese of Orange and myself, a sincere apology, a request for forgiveness and a heartfelt hope for reconciliation and healing.In a 2007 interview with the Orange County Register, Scott Hicks stated that in 1965 Brown, then a priest, sexually abused him several times when Hicks was a 12-year-old at Our Lady of Perpetual Help Parish in Bakersfield, California.
 The Diocese of Fresno investigated Hicks' accusations in 1997 and found they lacked any credible basis.
 The case file was turned over to Kern County investigators in 2002, who took no action.